MindFreeze/ha-sankey-chart/README.md

 **Q: How do I get total [daily] energy?**

-**A:** There isn’t a general Consumed Energy sensor in the HA Energy dashboard AFAIK.
+**A:** There isn't a general Consumed Energy sensor in the HA Energy dashboard AFAIK.
 HA calculates it based on all the in/out kWh values.
-I can’t tell you exactly how to calculate it because it depends on what values you can monitor.
+I can't tell you exactly how to calculate it because it depends on what values you can monitor.
 Some people already have a Total Consumption sensor, others have a Current Consumption and create an integration sensor from that, etc.

 **Q: Can I group/sum entities in the chart?**